technicaldebtgames/TechDebt/README.md

 # Dan Brioli

 This is a portfolio I've built to highlight some on-going projects I have been working on.
-Please visit
+Please visit it at https://techdebtportfolio.netlify.app/